jeswr/vc-cli.js/README.md

 - `--no-derive`: Skip creating derived proofs for BBS signatures
 - `-o, --output-dir <path>`: Output directory for generated files [default: "./generated"]
 - `--distribute`: Distribute documents across CIDs instead of having each CID sign all documents
+- `--collect`: Collect all generated files into a single Turtle file named `collected.ttl` in the output directory

 #### Example: